WilliamLi0623/cs246e-notes/Notes/problem_21.md

 - Also recall that `new` and `delete` would be all step 1 to 4, while `operator new` would be step 1, then placement new `new (addr) obj` would be step 2-4, and samething for operator delete and invoking destructor.
 - Roughly speaking, `new = operator new + placement new`.

-Must revist everything we have learnt to see the effect of inheritance
+Must revist everything we have learnt to see the effect of inheritance.

 ## Type compatibility
 `Text`s and `Comic`s are special kinds of `Book`s - should be usable in place of `Book`s.